Stereotypes of African Americans: Strong black woman

-The "strong black woman" stereotype is a discourse through which primarily black middle-class women in the black Baptist Church instruct working-class black women on morality, self-help, economic empowerment, and assimilative values in the bigger interest of racial uplift and pride.
-In this narrative, middle-class women are documented as attempting to push back against dominant racist narratives of black women being immoral, promiscuous, unclean, lazy and mannerless by engaging in public outreach campaigns that include literature that warns against brightly colored clothing, gum chewing, loud talking, and unclean homes, among other directives.
+The "strong black woman" stereotype purports that black women are, or believe themselves to be, exceptionally resilient, mentally tough, and able to endure hardship without needing help.
+It is usually related to the independent black woman stereotype, especially with the common mocking phrase: "I'm a strong independent black woman who don't need no man!".

-The "strong black woman" narrative acts as a silencing method and perpetuates the idea it is acceptable to mistreat black women because they are strong and can handle it.
-Black women experiencing hardship are silenced and reminded that they are strong instead of having actions taken to alleviate their problems.
-The tendency for contemporary women of the African diaspora to engage in this performance of physiological and emotional strength originates from a history of degradation evident during the Transatlantic Middle Passage, the institution of slavery in the United States, and the era of racial segregation imposed by Jim Crow during the 19th and 20th centuries.
+The "strong black woman" narrative can act as a silencing method and perpetuate the idea that it is acceptable to mistreat black women because they are strong and can handle it.
+Black women experiencing hardship are often silenced when they speak out and are reminded that they are strong instead of receiving the help and emotional support they may need.
+The tendency for contemporary women of the African diaspora to engage in a performance of physiological and emotional strength throughout history was usually a response to degrading treatment experienced during events such as the Transatlantic Middle Passage (of the slave trade), the institution of slavery, and the era of racial segregation imposed by Jim Crow laws during the 19th and 20th centuries.

+The strong black woman stereotype can also manifest as successful black women (in the context of black churches, or other places where black women meet together) instructing other black women on morality, self-help, economic empowerment, and assimilative values with the ultimate goal being racial uplifting and black pride.
+With this narrative, these black women are documented as attempting to push back against dominant racist stereotypes of black women, such as being immoral, promiscuous, unclean, lazy, and mannerless.
+They seek to accomplish this by engaging in public outreach campaigns that warn against certain behaviors, like wearing brightly colored clothing, chewing gum, talking loudly, and keeping an unclean home, among other things.
+This can be seen as promoting respectability politics by expecting black women to be strong in order to appease public perception.

 In addition to igniting discourse on respectability politics, the 'strong black woman' stereotype functions as a coping mechanism whereby "strength" manifests as heightened independence, self-sacrificial habits, resilience, and reluctance to express vulnerability.
-Black women are socialized to weaponize these attributes to combat the realities of racism, sexism, and other systems of oppression they may experience.
-However, prolonged adherence to this persona induces increased psychological distress in the forms of "depression, stress, anxiety, and suicidal behavior".
-The stereotype's detrimental influence on black women's mental health has the domino effect of diminishing other facets of overall health (e.g. physiological, emotional, spiritual, etc).
-Findings of a recent study involving Black female college students suggest a strong correlation between the embracement of the strong Black woman stereotype and the increase in the detrimental effects of stress on mental health.
+Black women are often socialized to adopt and weaponize these attributes to combat racism, sexism, and other oppression they may experience from society.
+However, this coping mechanism is proven to be maladaptive and detrimental for black women.

+Prolonged adherence to the "strong black woman" persona induces psychological distress in the forms of depression, stress, anxiety, and suicidal behavior.
+This persona often has a domino effect on other areas of the individuals overall health, such as physical health, mental health, spiritual wellbeing, and other measures of life quality Findings of a recent study involving Black female college students suggest a strong correlation between the embracement of the strong Black woman stereotype and the increase in the detrimental effects of stress on mental health.